-When the family caught site of the pull apart bread, I knew in an instant this would not be game day grub.
+When the family caught sight of the pull-apart bread, I knew in an instant this would not be game day grub.
 This would be dinner.

 - 1 lb round loaf of crusty bread

 - 1 tablespoon mayo

 - 1/4 cup hard salami, chopped

 - 3 tablespoons butter

 - Preheat oven to 350.

 - Cut loaf vertically into about 1-inch wide strips, taking care to not cut straight through.
 Cut through loaf horizontally in the same fashion.